 “We want nullification with teeth!”

 The thought of a local sheriff or state police troopers swooping in and arresting federal agents as they violate the Constitution carries great emotional appeal.
+And as people can easily check whether someone has been arrested or not by visiting a few sites online, it makes it very hard even to deny the arrest or avoid talking about it for too long.

 In fact, some activists insist that real nullification legislation must include criminal penalties for feds.
 They call bills without penalty “teeth” “watered down,” claiming they “don’t really do anything. “ Some groups and individuals will go as far as to actively oppose legislation that fails to direct state law enforcement to arrest federal agents.